yaahc/rustconf/error-handling-isnt-all-about-errors.md

 let config = get_config()?;
 ```

-Notes: The try trait models fallible operations
+Notes: The try trait models fallible operations and as its currently implemented it basically just means "this type is like Result".

-Result is a “Try Type”
+Indeed, Result is type that implements the Try trait, as does Option, and other some combinations thereof.

 Abstraction over error propagation

 ---